-Designing Data-Intensive Applications: reading notes 2/3
+Designing Data-Intensive Applications: reading notes, part 2

 Designing Data-Intensive Applications, by Martin Kleppmann